What is the Downtown Community Improvement District (CID)?

 Strengthening the CID for Downtown’s Future

-As the term of the current CID draws to a close, and due to the economic impact of the pandemic, we are recommending significant changes to the CID, effective January 1, 2021.
+As the term of the current CID draws to a close, and due to the economic impact of the pandemic, we are recommending significant changes to the CID beginning in 2021.
 They include:

 - Reducing CID property assessments by 23 percent.